Forget Summer. This Is Officially Travel’s Best Season.

 • September (once school starts) to the beginning of November

-• Slower periods in between like February or November and December just before Thanksgiving or the festive season
+• Slower periods in between, such as February, November, or December just before Thanksgiving or the festive season

-“‘Shoulder seasons have become shorter, more so because ‘peak seasons’ have become longer due to weather,” she says, noting that climate change is prolonging traditional warmer periods later into the year.
+“Shoulder seasons have become shorter, more so because ‘peak seasons’ have become longer due to weather,” she says, noting that climate change is prolonging traditional warmer periods.

 The benefits of traveling during shoulder season

-There are numerous benefits to traveling during shoulder season, but the main ones include fewer crowds (at least for now), more affordable airfares, better hotel deals, greater availability (as in more airplane seats and hotel rooms to choose from), and more moderate weather.
+There are numerous benefits to traveling during shoulder season, but the main ones include fewer crowds, more affordable airfares, better hotel deals, greater availability (as in more airplane seats and hotel rooms to choose from), and more moderate weather.

-Expedia reports that late October offers some of the biggest savings for fall shoulder season travel with average domestic airfares nearly 20 percent below their summer equivalents, and international flights about 15 percent lower than what they were during summer.
+According to Expedia, during fall, airfare traditionally drops about 10 percent compared to summer.
+Expedia reports that late October offers some of the biggest savings for fall shoulder season travel, with average international airfares about $260 lower than what they were during summer.

-When it comes to accommodation, there are more options and better pricing for stays, too.
+There are more accommodation options and better pricing for stays, too.
 Vacation rental platform Vrbo reports that travelers will pay on average 25 percent below what they would in summer for early fall shoulder season rentals in popular destinations, such as the Outer Banks in North Carolina, the Gulf Shores of Alabama, Hilton Head Island in South Carolina, Seattle, and San Diego.

 The best shoulder season destinations

-The fall and spring shoulder seasons are definitely growing in popularity, according to tour operator Intrepid Travel, which this month reported that it is seeing a 56 percent increase in fall shoulder season bookings to Europe compared to 2018, and a 70 percent increase in spring shoulder season travel to Europe compared to five years ago.
+The fall and spring shoulder seasons are growing in popularity, according to tour operator Intrepid Travel, which reported a 56 percent increase in fall shoulder season bookings to Europe in 2023 compared to 2018, and a 70 percent increase in spring shoulder season travel to Europe compared to five years prior.

 So, where are the best places to travel during shoulder season?
 Here’s what travel experts recommend.